Release date: Thursday 15 October

 You can also report it to Sussex Police on 101 and if you wish to remain anonymous you can contact Crimestoppers on 0800 555 111.

-The County Council are pledging to become a Slavery Free Community by 2030 and you can find out more about the pledge on their Modern Slavery campaigns page.
+The County Council are pledging to become a Slavery Free Community by 2030 and you can find out more about the pledge on their 'Our modern slavery pledge and statement of intent' page.